 Shortly thereafter, Fr Martin Mai Văn Sang OFMConv, a friar of Saint Maxilimilian Kolbe Custody in Australia started making frequent trips to both northern and southern provinces of the country in order explore how best to establish a stable Conventual Franciscan presence and begin the implatatio ordinis, that is, the cultivation of the Order in Vietnam.
 In a short time, Fr Martin began receiving requests from young men who wanted to learn more about Franciscan spirituality and were eager to experience the fraternal life of the Order.
 By 2004, it became clear that the Order would need to establish Franciscan formation programs.
 Fr Mihai Majetić OFMConv from Slovenia and Fr Maximilian Nguyễn Văn Tuấn OFMConv from California joined the mission team and Fr Tuấn, from St. Joseph of Cupertino Province in California, became the Order’s first novice master for Vietnam in 2008.
 Since then, the Order in Vietnam has continued to grow steadily.

-The Franciscan Conventual Custody in Vietnam has 18 priests, including three belonging to the St. Joseph of Cupertino Province in California.
+The Franciscan Conventual Custody in Vietnam has 20 priests, including two belonging to the St. Joseph of Cupertino Province in California.
 There are 28 Student Friars in philosophy and theology that one of them belongs to the St. Joseph of Cupertino Province in California.
-8 Novices, 13 Postulants, and 7 Aspirants belong to Custody.
+4 Novices, 8 Postulants, and 4 Aspirants belong to Custody.
 Father Long Van Tran is the Custos; Fr.
 Quoc Binh Vu is the custodial vicar; Secretary of the Custody and the definitor is Fr.
 Luan Chinh Nguyen; Fr.
 Cuong Van Tran is the custodial treasurer and the definitor.
 Fr.
 Dong Thanh Hoan is the definitor and formator.

 The apostolic life of the friars in Vietnam focuses principally on the corporal works of mercy.
 In the Red River Delta area in the north, the friars minister both to the rural poor of Thai Binh Province and especially to elderly leprosy patients in Văn Môn Village.
 In the south, the friars have created the Bread of Saint Anthony program which assists poor families — often headed by single mothers — with basic necessities: food, clothing and school supplies for the children.
 On weekends, the Conventual Franciscan student friars who study philosophy and theology at either the Franciscan Institute of Saigon or the Centrum Dominicanum Studiorum bring meals to the sick in Thủ Đức Hospital in the metro-Saigon megalopolis.